 “The whole sky lit up when it exploded,” General Paul Tibbets recalled.
 “There was nothing but a black boiling mess hanging over the city…You wouldn’t have known that the city of Hiroshima was there.”

-On August 6, 1945, then-Colonel Tibbets piloted the Enola Gay, the B-29 aircraft that dropped the “Little Boy” atomic bomb over Hiroshima, Japan.
+On August 6, 1945, then-Colonel Tibbets piloted the Enola Gay, the U.S. B-29 aircraft that dropped the “Little Boy” atomic bomb over the city of Hiroshima, Japan.
 The Hiroshima mission made Tibbets a household name, and a major figure in the enduring debate over the decision to drop the atomic bombs.

 In the late 1980s, Gen. Tibbets co-produced a documentary with the Buckeye Aviation Book Company, “General Paul Tibbets: Reflections on Hiroshima.”
 Joseph Papalia, official historian of the 509th Composite Group, recently shared a copy of the documentary with the Atomic Heritage Foundation, along with more than a dozen other interviews and oral histories from the 509th Composite Group Collection.
 You can watch “Reflections on Hiroshima” below.